MicrosoftDocs/security/security-docs/zero-trust/add-saas-apps.md

 ## Adding apps in Microsoft Entra ID

-Adding apps in Microsoft Entra ID helps you leverage one or more of the services it provides including:
+Adding apps in Microsoft Entra ID helps you leverage the services it provides including:

-- Application authentication and authorization
+- Application authentication and authorization.
-- User authentication and authorization
+- User authentication and authorization.
-- SSO using federation or password
+- SSO using federation or passwords.
-- User provisioning and synchronization
+- User provisioning and synchronization.
-- Role-based access control: Use the directory to define application roles to perform role-based authorization checks in an application.
+- Role-based access control that use Microsoft Entra to define application roles to perform role-based authorization checks in an application.
-- OAuth authorization services: Used by Microsoft 365 and other Microsoft applications to authorize access to APIs/resources.
+- OAuth authorization services, which are used by Microsoft 365 and other Microsoft applications to authorize access to APIs and resources.
-- Application publishing and proxy: Publish an application from your private network to the internet.
+- Application publishing and proxy to publish an application from your private network to the internet.
-- Directory schema extension attributes to store additional data in Microsoft Entra ID
+- Directory schema extension attributes to store additional data in Microsoft Entra ID.

 There are several ways you can add apps in Microsoft Entra ID.
 The easiest way to start managing apps is to use the application gallery.
 You also have the option of adding custom apps.
 This section will guide you through both ways.